-The publicly available tool (hosted at \href{https://github.com/DespCAP/G-ML}{https://github.com/DespCAP/G-ML}) developed as part of this work can be used to generate a catalogue of Wide Binary Stars quickly and fairly accurately from the raw GAIA source data.
+The publicly available tool (hosted at \href{https://github.com/DespCAP/G-ML}{https://github.com/DespCAP/G-ML}) developed as part of this work can be used to generate a catalogue of Wide Binary Stars quickly and fairly accurately from the raw Gaia source data.
 The type of ML model to be used and its hyperparameters, the kind of preprocessing techniques to be used, and clustering criteria are all tunable by the user.
-Our code also allows for tuning the marking process in the training phase, which enables the user to substitute a better alternative which can more accurately determine the deviations.
-Therefore, with the invocation of the ML algorithms, even computationally complex parameters (\(\tilde{v}\) here) can be used for training and then the trained model(s) can be used to predict without explicitly using the computationally complex parameters.
-There is also a provision of importing the pretrained model parameters so that the training phase is skipped, and the user can directly use the tool to predict WBS and make catalogues.
-The anomaly detection tool can be used to roughly determine the deviating systems from standard gravity, given a catalogue.
-The provision of importing the pretrained model parameters is available here as well.
-There are two pretrained options available to the user: (i) the most accurate model or (ii) the highest recall model.
+Our code also allows for tuning the marking process in the training phase, which enables the user to substitute a better alternative which can more accurately determine the wide binary systems.
+There is also a provision for importing the pretrained model parameters so that the training phase is skipped, and the user can directly use the tool to predict WBS and make catalogues.

-In summary, the program provides a list of WBS based on Raw GAIA data, without mapping them to their respective pairs.
+In summary, the program provides a list of WBS based on Raw Gaia data, without mapping them to their respective pairs.
 The trained model(s) can be directly used for predictions, which skips the training phase.
 The provision of a transfer-learning compatible solution ensures the ML training can be outsourced and used by a wider class of people.
 This automates the tedious analytical and statistical process of finding WBS systems.

-We foresee several interesting directions that can be taken up as future problems, such as predicting deviations from the raw GAIA dataset and not the El-Badry catalogue, integrating and merging the repository on WBS predictions and anomaly detection on the raw GAIA data, expanding the models to predict more exotic and general gravitational phenomena or building an ML-based stellar object identifier for the GAIA data.
+As part of an ongoing work, we plan to extend the scope of application of machine learning in the context of wide binaries to identify potential anomalous wide binaries by casting it as a supervised anomaly detection problem.
+This task would be a step towards using ML models to learn the characteristics of systematic deviations from newtonian gravity in a population sample of wide binaries as reported in recent literature \cite{Hernandez2021,hernandez2024,Hernandez_2012,Hernandez2023,Hernandez2023b,chae2023robustevidencebreakdownstandard,chae2024,Chae_2022,Chae_2023}.
+We foresee several interesting directions that can be taken up as future problems, such as integrating and merging the repository on WBS predictions and anomaly detection on the raw Gaia data, expanding the models to predict more exotic and general gravitational phenomena or building an ML-based stellar object identifier for the Gaia data.